 Failure to maintain a lane charges can cause motorists to face increased motor vehicle insurance rates, a maximum of penalty of twelve months in jail, up to one thousand dollars in fines, and a three points on an individual’s driver’s license.
 The accumulation of points can result in a motor vehicle driver facing license suspension and in some cases a motor vehicle might even have their license permanently revoked if too many points are accumulated.
 Commercial motor vehicle drivers who are charged with failure to maintain a lane can also face suspension of their commercial driver’s license, which can result in significant obstacle in terms of continuing one’s occupation.The Importance of Accident Reports

 Whether you are charged with a failure to maintain lane offense or injured due to another motorist’s failure to adequately maintain lanes, motorists are advised to remain at the scene of the accident in order to provide law enforcement with any available details about how the accident occurred.
 A report conducted by law enforcement can prove to be quite influential in determining how an accident occurred.
 If injuries occur due to an accident caused by a failure to maintain a lane, motorists are advised to receive medical assistance at the scene of the accident to make sure that documentation exists detailing any injuries incurred due to the accident.Discuss Your Case With An Experienced Attorney

 If you are faced with a failure to maintain a lane charge or are injured due to another motorist’s failure to maintain lanes, the legal counsel at Angell Law Firm LLC has extensive experience helping individuals who are involved in these types of situations.
-Our skilled legal counsel can provide individuals with the strong representation needed in these types of cases.
+Our skilled Atlanta lawyers can provide individuals with the strong representation needed in these types of cases.
 We are familiar with how these charges are made and can aggressively help you pursue adequate compensation.